Grace-Amondi/myhospitali/README.md

     g) You should now see a green alert message telling you that your password has been successfully changed.
 If you do not see one, your password has not been changed.
-HealthNet will tell you what password did not match.
+My Hospitali will tell you what password did not match.
 Retry steps d through f.

 6. Viewing Your Profile - any user type